hlb8122/mempool-sync-gadget/README.md

 # Mempool Synchronization Gadget

-A gadget communicates with their accompanying Bitcoin node via ZeroMQ and RPC, and with other gadgets via raw TCP in order to syncronize mempools with near minimal bandwidth in 2 round trips.
+A gadget communicates with its accompanying Bitcoin node via ZeroMQ and RPC, and with other gadgets via raw TCP in order to syncronize mempools with near minimal bandwidth in 2 round trips.
 If the the mempools become sync'd part way through the protocol it terminates, giving a lower than 2 round trip average.

 [![Build Status](https://travis-ci.com/hlb8122/mempool-sync-gadget.svg?branch=master)](https://travis-ci.com/hlb8122/mempool-sync-gadget)